ArnoVdH/photoblog/content/blog/2021/setting-up-rclone.md

 description = ""
 draft = true
 featured_image = ""
-title = "Setting up Rclone"
+title = "Setting up pCloud sync with Rclone"

 +++
-Rclone is a versatile and powerful command-line utility for managing cloud storage.
+[Rclone](https://rclone.org/) is a versatile and powerful command-line utility for managing cloud storage.
+It's available for all major operating systems and I'm using it on Linux.

 Here I am using it to manage my own cloud storage with pCloud.